Paper Trail (video game): Development

 The Hoffmans moved the studio to Norwich and began to hire and contract a handful of developers, with the aim of making Newfangled a sustainable business venture beyond the first game.
-Fredrick was the art director, while Henry was the lead designer and developer.
+Frederick was the art director, while Henry was the lead designer and developer.
 Development continued for the next two years, and the game was announced in June 2022.That August the studio showed the project at Gamescom, where it won the Best Family Game award.
 At that trade fair, Henry talked with Netflix, which he later said was interested in the game due to the award, as it wanted family-friendly games on its Netflix Games subscription platform.
 Netflix agreed to publish Paper Trail on its platform for mobile and console devices, while Newfangled Games would also self-publish the game as a stand-alone title for PCs and consoles.
 Netflix additionally provided support for testing and pushed for enhancing accessibility through the hint system.

 After its announcement, work on the game continued for nearly another two years, adding new levels and game mechanics and the ability to see the reverse side of the level.
 The game also underwent numerous rounds of playtesting for game difficulty balance resulting in levels being redesigned and mechanics removed, such as feedable frogs and tightropes.
 Paper Trail was released on Nintendo Switch, PlayStation 4 and 5, Xbox One and X/S, iOS, Android, Windows, and macOS on 21 May 2024.
 A physical version for Switch and PlayStation 5 is planned for release by Lost In Cult in mid-2026.
 The soundtrack, composed by Claudie Mackula, was released digitally in June 2024, and a vinyl release is planned to be produced by Lost In Cult in early 2026.